-Offer evidence-based health prevention programs to reduce falls and improve chronic disease self-management in order to reduce falls, fear of falling, and ER visits and hospital admissions.
+Offer evidence-based health prevention programs and increase completion rates of participants to reduce falls and improve chronic disease self-management in order to reduce falls, fear of falling, and ER visits and hospital admissions.

 - Offer 26 Stepping On workshops to 305 senior adults, with at least two in underserved areas of Dane County and two more to under-represented groups (Persons of Color and LGBT); - Recruit and train two Stepping On leaders and two peer leaders from communities of color; - Conduct at least two Healthy Living with Diabetes workshops to 20 senior adults; and - Conduct at least two Living Well with Chronic Conditions workshops to 20 senior adults.